webpapaya/fhs-slides/2020_fed_1_asynchronous_js.md

 ---

-## Didn't you say network requests can be done concurrently?
+## Didn't you say network requests can be done concurrently

 ---